About Hagens Berman and our Whistleblower Practice

 Hagens Berman represents whistleblowers under various programs at both the state and federal levels.
 All of these whistleblower programs, including under federal and state False Claims Act statutes, the SEC and CFTC whistleblower programs, and the IRS whistleblower program reward private citizens who blow the whistle on fraud.

-Our firm has nearly 25 years of experience in whistleblower matters and all forms of fraud.
-Hagens Berman was founded in Seattle, Washington, and now spans nine offices from San Francisco and Los Angeles to Chicago, Colorado Springs, New York and Boston.
-The firm has more than 90 attorneys litigating on behalf of persons challenging corporate fraud and other abuses, giving us the scope and resources necessary to tackle a wide range of whistleblower and other fraud cases.
+Our firm has more than 25 years of experience in whistleblower matters and all forms of fraud.
+Hagens Berman was founded in Seattle, Washington, and now operates globally.
+The firm’s attorneys are dedicated to litigating on behalf of persons challenging corporate fraud and other abuses, giving us the scope and resources necessary to tackle a wide range of whistleblower and other fraud cases.